Tom Meade

-Thomas Meade (19 January 1939 – 1 August 2013) was an American automobile designer and dealer best known for his Thomassima series of custom cars based on Ferrari engines and chassis.
+Thomas Gabriel Meade (19 January 1939 – 1 August 2013) was an American automobile designer and dealer best known for his Thomassima series of custom cars based on Ferrari engines and chassis.
 He was based in Modena, Italy from the early 1960s through the early 1970s, where he met and collaborated with many Modenese carrozzerie, manufacturers and mechanics.

 Biography

 Early life

 Tom Meade was born in Hollywood on 19 January 1939, to a single mother.
 He spent his youth with her in Australia and Honolulu, Hawaii.
 When he reached the high school age, they moved in Newport Beach, California.
 He graduated at 17 and enrolled in the U.S. Navy where he was trained as an avionic engineer, until his leave in 1960.

 One day, during his walk home from work in Costa Mesa, he spotted through the open door of a garage the back of a 1957 Ferrari 500 TRC, calling it the most beautiful car he had ever seen.
 The owner initially tried to sell the car to Meade for a disproportionate amount with no avail; then he revealed to have bought the car in Rome, Italy, where there was a warehouse full of old racecars for sale at a low price.

 Fascinated, Meade decided on impulse that he would put his hands on one of those cars at any cost.
 In the autumn of 1960, he left home with only $50 and hitchhiked to New Orleans where he signed on to a freighter heading for Stavanger, Norway, as steward's assistant.
 Once he arrived, he crossed Europe and made his way to Italy.